 We do welcome enquiries for shorter stays when there is a 'gap' between other bookings, and the normal nightly rate will apply to these bookings.

 Pilrig House is just over 1 mile from Princes Street - Edinburgh’s main street – and you can walk there in 15-20 minutes.
 Pilrig House is also approx half a mile from the ‘Shore’ area of Leith – Edinburgh’s port area – which has lots of trendy restaurants, bars and galleries on the waterfront.
 It is also where The Royal Yacht Britannia is berthed.
 A taxi to either Edinburgh city centre or Leith costs approx £5-6.
 The local bus service is also only a few minutes' walk from Pilrig House, and buses travel very regularly to the city centre.

 Yes.
-You can reserve the 'early book-in' option when you make your reservation - this costs £75 and means you can check in anytime from 7am on the day of your arrival - your parking space will also be available at the time of your arrival.
+You can ensure early check-in on the day of your arrival by booking the day before (20% reduction on the nightly rate) - only if it is available.
+Tick the 'early book-in' option when you make your reservation - this means you can check in anytime from 6am on the day of your arrival - your parking space will also be available at the time of your arrival.

 If you do not reserve early check-in, the earliest you can check in is 2.30pm, and, as we may not be at Pilrig House at an earlier time, we are unfortunately unable to facilitate early luggage-drop.
 Car parking is not available prior to the 2.30pm check-in time.
 There is, however, free parking in Bonnington Road and Pilrig Street – the streets that border the park and Pilrig House.

 Latest departure time is always 10am.
 We require the time after you leave at 10am (or earlier) to have the apartment cleaned and prepared for the next guests' arrival.